jschoch/grbl-MITM-pendant/README.md

 # TODO list

-[ ] Add reset command to ensure we can deal with alarm conditions [ ] Configuration for Jog speed
+- [ ] Add reset command to ensure we can deal with alarm conditions
+- [ ] Process job start job end and implement lockout
+- [ ] Configuration for Jog speed
-[ ] add OLED screen support for stuff like DRO readings [ ] rapid mode with hold down key
+- [ ] add OLED screen support for stuff like DRO readings
+- [ ] rapid mode with hold down key
-[ ] DRO and go mode, enter distance pulled from grbl config and execute at speed when go key hit [ ] virtual stops, jog to and set or set from current position.  kinda like per job softlmits [ ] store config and variables for different encoder hardware, detents, etc
+- [ ] DRO and go mode, enter distance pulled from grbl config and execute at speed when go key hit
+- [ ] virtual stops, jog to and set or set from current position.  kinda like per job softlmits
+- [ ] store config and variables for different encoder hardware, detents, etc

 probe modes

-[ ] half
+- [ ] half
-[ ] circle center from 3 points
+- [ ] circle center from 3 points

 semi automatic modes

-[ ] facing mode based on 4 virtual stops, stepover, and stepdown [ ] slotting mode
+- [ ] facing mode based on 4 virtual stops, stepover, and stepdown
+- [ ] slotting mode

 tweaks

-[ ] spindle speed %
+- [ ] spindle speed %
-[ ] feed %
+- [ ] feed %
-[ ] other options available
+- [ ] other options available

 safety

-[ ] estop
+- [ ] estop
-[ ] pause
+- [ ] pause